 Furthermore, they can force companies to implement new policies and procedures to prohibit and prevent these same types of investment fraud from occurring again.

-Get Help From a Criminal Defense Lawyer in New York
+Get Help From a New York Criminal Defense Lawyer

 SPACs can be a generally risky investment venture for any investor in the same way traditional IPOs do.
 But when you are accused of engaging in activities that directly or indirectly led to defrauding investors, you could face harsh penalties.
 Not to mention the fact that your professional life will likely be destroyed.

 Take steps to clear your name and properly address any issues that arise out of an SEC investigation related to SPAC mergers.
 Don’t wait until formal charges are filed.
-Hire a defense lawyer with a background in this type of law and the acumen to deal with the SEC, Justice Department, and any other entity involved.
+Hire a New York criminal defense lawyer with a background in finance law and the acumen to deal with the SEC, Justice Department, and any other entity involved.

 Are you facing criminal charges?
 You could be facing harsh penalties if you are convicted.
 Make sure you have an aggressive New York criminal defense lawyer protecting your rights.